 You don’t need a home gym to build an effective recovery toolkit.
 For most runners, a few key items are all it takes to work out tight spots.
 A foam roller is perfect for covering large muscle groups like your quads, hamstrings, and glutes.
 For more targeted pressure, a massage ball (a lacrosse or tennis ball works great) can dig into smaller, hard-to-reach areas like your hips and feet.
 Finally, a massage stick is fantastic for your calves and shins, giving you more control over the pressure without having to get on the floor.
 Having these three tools on hand means you’re always prepared to tackle muscle soreness.

-Techniques for Calves, Quads, and Hamstrings
+How to Massage Your Calves, Quads, and Hamstrings

 Once you have your tools, you can start targeting the major running muscles.
 For tight hamstrings, sit on the floor with one leg bent and the other straight.
 Gently use your fingers or a massage stick to work up the back of your thigh.
 To address your quads, sit in a chair and use your forearm or a roller to apply pressure down the front of your thigh.
 For your calves, which take a lot of impact, you can sit, prop your foot on a chair, and use your hands or a stick to massage the back of your lower leg, making sure to cover the inner and outer muscles.

-How to Target Your IT Band and Glutes
+Don’t Forget Your IT Band and Glutes

 The IT band and glutes are common trouble spots for runners, and they deserve special attention.
 To release your IT band, lie on your side with a foam roller positioned under your hip.
 Support yourself with your hands and slowly roll down the outside of your thigh toward your knee, pausing on any tender spots.
 Don’t rush this movement.
 For your glutes, sitting on a massage ball or foam roller is incredibly effective.
 Simply shift your weight around on the ball to find and release tight knots.
 Easing tension in these areas is key for maintaining healthy hip and knee function.